ipfs/community/code-of-conduct.md

 Please contact abuse@ipfs.io if you need to report a problem or address a grievance related to an abuse report.

+If you prefer, you can contact any of the abuse team members separately.
+The abuse team is formed by:

+- molly@ipfs.io
+- dietrich@ipfs.io
+- michael@ipfs.io
+- ebony@ipfs.io
+- hector@ipfs.io

 You are also encouraged to contact us if you are curious about something that might be "on the line" between appropriate and inappropriate content.
 We are happy to provide guidance to help you be a successful part of our community.

 ## Events

-Please see our [Code of Conduct Events Addendum](code-of-conduct_events.md) in this repo.
+Please see our [Code of Conduct Events Addendum](code-of-conduct-for-events.md) in this repo.

 ## Changes